PP1toolkit/PP1toolkit.github.io/_pages/about.md

 ======
 First round scene:

-"Acquisition of some farmland land to build heavy industrial factories that will bring profits and jobs." :relaxed:
+"Acquisition of some farmland land to build heavy industrial factories that will bring profits and jobs." 😀

 | Result\Actor  | farmer | residents  | government | Environmental organizations  | Urban planners | New industry enterprises | Ecosystem |